zheng-wang/irontest/README.md

 Click the result link beside the Run button to see the whole test case run report.
 This report can be saved as HTML file and used as test evidence in other places such as HP ALM.

 ### More Usages
-Please refer to the [wiki](https://github.com/zheng-wang/irontest/wiki).
+Please refer to the [wiki pages](https://github.com/zheng-wang/irontest/wiki).

 ## Maintain
 **It is highly recommended that you back up `<IronTest_Home>/database` folder regularly.** Remember to shut down the application before backing up.